MartinBradbury/walking-the-wainwrights/README.md

     -   Full backend CRUD on Routes, Images and comments.
     -   Approve posts, images and comments.
     -   Create route posts so users are able to see the routes I have taken.
-    -   I can flag potential posts and images that are sensetive.
+    -   I can flag potential posts and images that are sensitive.
     -   I can respond to contact requests and mark as read.

 7. Epic: Routes and Images pages: